ziyoung/better-wilcom-docs/wilcom-docs/Applied/export/Exporting_embroidery_as_vectors.md

 ## To export embroidery as vectors...

-1Open the embroidery design for export.
+1. Open the embroidery design for export.

-2Optionally, select particular objects for export.
+2. Optionally, select particular objects for export.

 ![ExportVectors1.png](assets/ExportVectors1.png)

-3Choose File > Export Design as Vector.
+3. Choose File > Export Design as Vector.

 ![ExportDesignAsVector.png](assets/ExportDesignAsVector.png)

-4Choose a file format – EPS or EMF – and export location.
+4. Choose a file format – EPS or EMF – and export location.

-5Once saved, open in CorelDRAW Graphics or third-party application for further processing.
+5. Once saved, open in CorelDRAW Graphics or third-party application for further processing.

 ![ExportVectors2.png](assets/ExportVectors2.png)